RetroReversing/retroReversing/categories/consoles/PS4.md

 ---
 # Hardware
+If you're interested in reverse engineering software for the Sony PlayStation 4 gaming console, it's essential to have a strong understanding of the hardware that powers it.
+By comprehending the inner workings of the PS4 hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+In this section of our guide, we will provide you with detailed information and resources on the hardware of the Sony PS4, including retail, prototype, and development hardware.

 ## Retail Hardware
 The PS4 has an 8-core AMD x64 class CPU paired with a AMD DirectX 11 class GPU with a few DirectX 12 features built in.